-The Hampton Community Plan (2006, as amended) recommends mixed use for the subject property and surrounding properties.
+The Hampton Community Plan (2006, as amended) recommends medium density residential for the subject property and adjacent properties.

 Listed below are policies related to this request:

 LU-CD Policy 7: Safeguard the integrity of existing residential neighborhoods.

 LU-CD Policy 31: Encourage a mix of land uses that is appropriate for each district.
 Promote the efficient use of land and high-quality urban design.